mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/index.md

 #### CLI

 - Added support for RHEL/CentOS 7.9.
-- The auto-provisioner can be now uninstalled if the `autoProvisioning.disabled` is set to `true` after the initial installation.
+- You can now uninstall the auto-provisioner if the `autoProvisioning.disabled` is set to `true` after the initial installation.
 - Use the correct GPG key when installing FIPS RPM packages in an air-gapped environment.
 - Include the missing `docker.io/mesosphere/pause:3.2` needed for air-gapped FIPS installation.
-- Allow for using custom CA when generating certificates for the Kubernetes control plane by copying `ca.crt` and `ca.key` files from `extras/pki` in the working directory, See the [Konvoy documentation][konvoy-ccontrol-plane-certificates].
+- Added support for using a custom CA when generating certificates for the Kubernetes control plane by copying the `ca.crt` and `ca.key` files from `extras/pki` in the working directory, See the [Konvoy documentation][konvoy-ccontrol-plane-certificates].
-- Validate that konvoy is not being run from a host in the Kubernetes cluster.
+- Validate that Konvoy is not being run from a host in the Kubernetes cluster.
 (COPS-6878)
 - Fix to allow for upgrading Konvoy v1.7.0 and v1.7.1 to any later version of Konvoy while running in FIPS mode.

 #### API